Announcements

 THURSDAY EVENING BIBLE STUDY

-THURSDAY EVENING BIBLE STUDY: Father James Rickenbaker will begin a new series on the apostle Paul’s letter to the Philippians will begin on this coming Thursday, Jan.
+THURSDAY EVENING BIBLE STUDY: Father James Rickenbaker begins a new series on the apostle Paul’s letter to the Philippians on this Thursday, Jan.
 8. We hope you can join us in person (starting at 6:00 p.m.); if not, the broadcasts are available online at our Facebook page, which is <www.facebook.com/AquiaEpiscopalChurch>.
 Broadcasts of recent sessions are available there too.

 ALTAR FLOWERS